Lasta: History

 In the 18th century the Czech Franciscan Remedius Prutky listed Lasta as one of the 22 provinces of Ethiopia still subject to the Emperor, but singled Lasta out as one of the six he considered "large and truly deserving of the name of kingdom."

-During the Zemene Mesafint (the Era of the Princes), Lasta’s military elite emerged as key power brokers.
-The Yejju Oromo warlords established marital alliances with the chiefs of Lasta, and one of the Yejju rulers, Aligaz, held the symbolic title of wag šum.
-However, tensions arose as Lasta’s chiefs vied for influence against the Yejju.
-In 1791/92, the chiefs of Lasta expelled the Yejju from Gondar until their return in 1799.
-Later, in the mid-19th century, one of the Wagshums ascended the imperial throne as Tekle Giyorgis II.

 Under Emperor Menelik II, Ras Kassa Haile Darge, a descendant of the rulers of Shewa and Lasta, was appointed governor of Lasta.
 A dispute over the control of Bugna, central and western Lasta, ensued, but in 1919, the court of Ras Tafari (later Emperor Haile Selassie) ruled in favor of Ras Kassa, formalizing the separation of Lasta and Wag.

 After liberation from Italian occupation in 1941, Lasta became an awragga within Begemder province, governed first by Ras Kassa and later by his son, Aserate Kassa.
 Eventually, control passed to Wollo, ruled by Crown Prince Amha Selassie.
 Since 1991, Lasta has maintained its awragga status within the North Wollo Zone, with its capital at Weldiya.